shelleywong/CSCI211-Course-Materials/Programs/program07.md

 > Note: Commands do not contains spaces, so you can read them using operator>> (e.g. `while (cin >> command)`).
 String arguments may contains spaces, so you must read them using `getline()`.<br>

 Implement the recursive `print` function (a depth first traversal or DFT) and `breadth` function (a breadth first traversal or BFT) by inserting elements at the end of a vector as they traverse the tree.
-Pass the vector to the function as a reference: `void BST::breadth(vector<string> &values, Node *cur_root)`<br>
+Pass the vector to the function as a reference: `void BST::breadth(vector<string> &values)`<br>

 The breadth first traversal algorithm requires a queue.
 Use the [standard template library (STL) queue](https://www.cplusplus.com/reference/queue/queue/?kw=queue).
 To remove an element from this queue, you first get the element with a call to `front()`, and then you remove it will a call to `pop()`.
 The `pop()` function removes the first element but DOES NOT RETURN IT so you must use `front()` before you call `pop()`.